Materials

 Swartzia Wamara ( swartzia cubensis, Katalox, Mexican Ebony)

-Madagascan Rosewood ( Madagascar, dalbergia baroni )
+Madagascan Rosewood ( Madagascar, dalbergia baroni ) FSC certified

 Malaysian Blackwood ( diospyros spp.- Malaysia )